-Andrew N. Cook concentrates his practice in litigation with a focus on government contracts, real estate and construction.
+Andrew Cook concentrates his practice in litigation with a focus on government contracts, real estate, and construction.
 He has 29 years of litigation experience in federal and state courts and has also practiced before the Court of Federal Claims.
-He has handled a myriad of construction, real estate and commercial litigation, bid protests before the Comptroller General of the General Accounting Office, and handled cases before various federal boards of contract appeal, state courts and courts of appeal.
+He has handled a myriad of construction, real estate, and commercial litigation, bid protests before the Comptroller General of the General Accounting Office, and handled cases before various federal boards of contract appeal, state courts and courts of appeal.

-Mr. Cook regularly represents owners, developers, general contractors, subcontractors, suppliers, and sureties in real estate and mechanic’s lien litigation in the District of Columbia, Virginia and Maryland.
+Andrew regularly represents owners, developers, general contractors, subcontractors, suppliers, and sureties in real estate and mechanic’s lien litigation in the District of Columbia, Virginia, and Maryland.
 He also regularly handles Miller Act litigation on Federal projects, Little Miller Act litigation on State projects, contract reviews, arbitration and claims litigation, mistakes in bid, small business certification and other procurement matters including providing advice concerning the Federal Acquisition Regulations.

 Before practicing law, he worked on the Insular Affairs Subcommittee in the U.S. House of Representatives.